 Your page can be crawled but not indexed.
 Web crawling bot is selective.
-It won’t store everything they have seen into the index for search.
-There is a way to find out how many pages of your website are indexed by Google - input “site: your domain” and search on Google.
+It won’t store everything they have seen in the index for search.
+There is a way to find out how many pages of your website are indexed by Google – input “site: your domain” and search on Google.

 So what kind of content gets indexed (by Google for example)?
-There are many influential factors taking place while what comes first is to write original content.
+There are many influential factors taking place and what comes first is to write original content.
 Google’s mission is to offer valuable content to its users.
 This is almost the same for all search engines and duplicate content is always the target for punishment.
 Do search intent and keyword research.
 Write and tell your own story or opinion.

 Differences Between Web Crawling And Web Scraping

 Sometimes, web crawling and web scraping are used interchangeably.
 However, they are applied in very different scenarios for different purposes.
-Web crawling is about a search engine bot exploring unknown pages to store and index, while web scraping is to target a certain list of URLs or domains and extract needed data into files for further uses.
+Web crawling is about a search engine bot exploring unknown pages to store and index, while web scraping is to target a certain list of URLs or domains and extract needed data into files for further use.

 Web scraping and web crawling work differently.